andreatramacere/Geneva_HighEnergy_Course/README.md

 - Method 2) Run the notebooks on your laptop:

-    The easiest solution is to creat a conda environment
+    The easiest solution is to create a conda environment

   - install anaconda from: https://www.anaconda.com/download/ (it will work also with mamba if you prefer: https://mamba.readthedocs.io/en/latest/index.html, just replace `conda` with mamba in the following steps)